 For years, the traditional 401(k) plan has been the most popular workplace retirement account.
-However, there’s a new alternative that’s been growing steadily in the past decade: the Roth 401(k).
-According to CNBC, 70% of employers who have a 401(k) plan offered a Roth version in 2018, up from just 54% in 2014.
+However, there’s a newer alternative that’s grown steadily in the past decade: the Roth 401(k).
+According to CNBC, 86% of employers offered this plan in 2020, up from just 49% in 2010.

-A Roth 401(k) combines the convenience of a traditional 401(k) with the tax benefits of a Roth IRA.
-Here’s how it works:
+A Roth 401(k) is a retirement plan that combines the convenience of a traditional 401(k) with the tax benefits of a Roth IRA.

 Now suppose that by the time you retire at age 65, that $10,000 contribution has grown to $75,000.
 You can withdraw that entire sum without paying taxes on it.
 If you’re still in the 24% bracket, that’s $18,000 in income taxes that you can avoid.